ShmuelRonen/DJ_VideoAudioMixer/README.md

 1. **all**: Applies BGM to the entire combined video
 2. **first_video**: Applies BGM only to the first video segment with a fade-out at the transition
 3. **second_video**: Applies BGM only to the second video segment with a fade-in at the transition

+## Audio Duration Handling

+When an audio track is shorter than its corresponding video, the node offers two ways to handle this:

+1. **pad_with_silence**: Adds silence to the end of the audio to match the video duration (default)
+2. **repeat_audio**: Loops/repeats the audio to fill the entire video duration

+This is particularly useful for short sound effects or music tracks that you want to extend to cover the full video segment.

 ## Technical Details